 Some infections are common after a natural disaster.
 A local infection on a mother’s skin usually is not dangerous to a breastfeeding baby.
 More serious infections such as those caused by West Nile virus, hepatitis A virus, hepatitis B virus and others can be more complicated.
-If you think you have an infection, talk to your health care provider right away.
+If you think you have an infection, talk to a healthcare provider right away.

-It may be necessary to take medicine after a natural disaster if you have an infection or other illness.
-Many medicines are safe to take while breastfeeding.
-Other medicines that enter breast milk may affect a breastfeeding baby; for example, some babies are allergic to certain antibiotics that are used to treat infections.
+It may be necessary to take medication after a natural disaster if you have an infection or other illness.
+Many medications are O.K. to take while breastfeeding.
+Other medications might affect a breastfeeding baby; for example, some babies are allergic to certain antibiotics that are used to treat infections.
 Other antibiotics may cause an upset stomach or mild diarrhea in a breastfed infant.

-Sometimes, you can decrease the amount of medicine in breast milk by timing when you take your medicine and then breastfeed.
+Sometimes, you can decrease the amount of medication in breast milk by timing when you take your medication and then breastfeed.
 Typically it is best to nurse the baby, then take your medicine and then wait a few hours before you nurse again.
-Call MotherToBaby to get details about your specific medication(s); as different medications reach peak levels in your blood stream at different times.
+Contact MotherToBaby to get details about your specific medication(s); as different medications reach peak levels in your blood stream at different times.